 Whether it’s a riverside kiss, dining in a candlelit restaurant or getting lost in a narrow side-street, doing it with your partner is a beautiful way to experience France’s heart-stopping capital.

-The romantic vibes of the city play as some of the most popular reasons to visit Paris for couples, for families, and for artists.
+The romantic vibe of the city is one of the most popular reasons to visit Paris, especially for couples.

 If you want a romantic getaway with the love of your life, this is the best place to have it.

 Paris is a foodie’s paradise.
 And not just for the high-priced indulgent meals you might associate with the city.
 Though that type of cuisine is easy to find, Paris is also a great place to grab a cheap on-the-street sandwich.